History of the Russian Federation: Constitutional crisis

 Thus the transitional period in post-Soviet Russian politics came to an end.
 A new constitution was approved by referendum in December 1993.
 Russia was given a strongly presidential system.
 Radical privatization went ahead.
 Although the old parliamentary leaders were released without trial on 26 February 1994, they would not play an open role in politics thereafter.
 Though its clashes with the executive would eventually resume, the remodeled Russian parliament had greatly circumscribed powers.
 (For details on the constitution passed in 1993 see Constitution and government structure of Russia.)

+Parliamentary life under the new Constitution

+The first parliamentary elections took place on 12 December 1993.
+A far-right Liberal Democratic Party led by Zhirinovsky achieved the most votes (21.35%, 64 seats), after which pro-Yeltsin Choice of Russia led by former acting Prime Minister Yegor Gaidar won 14.45% with 62 seats, Communist Party under Zyuganov 11.55% with 42 seats, Agrarian Party under Mikhail Lapshin 7.44% with 38 seats, Yavlinsky-Boldyrev-Lukin Bloc 7.32% with 27 seats, Women of Russia under Alevtina Fedulova 7.57 with 24 seats, Party of Russian Unity and Accord under Sergey Shakhray 6.27% with 22 seats, Democratic Party of Russia under Nikolay Travkin 5.15% with 15 seats, and Civic Union under Arkady Volsky 1.80% with 7 seats with election having 54.33% turnout.

+This result was an opposition-dominated State Duma which was in visible conflict with President Yeltsin.